- Best VPN for Turkey 2021

 Articles 125 and 299 of the Turkish criminal code make defamation illegal and punishable by imprisonment for up to two years or a fine.
 Ratchet that up to defaming a public official, the military or other authority figure and the sentence increases.

 Turkey’s anti-terrorism laws have been criticized by the EU, which said their definition of “terror” is too broad and needs to be narrowed to prevent unnecessary prosecution of journalists for publishing “terror propaganda.”

 Many have simply criticized the government and have no links to terrorism.
-More than 1,800 cases have been opened for insulting Turkish President Recep Tayyip Erdogan, including some against journalists, cartoonists and teenagers.
+More than 1,800 cases have been opened since 2014 for insulting Turkish President Recep Tayyip Erdogan, including some against journalists, cartoonists and teenagers.
 Those convicted face a prison term of up to five years.

 Several have been arrested and prosecuted for social media posts involving defamation or sharing the propaganda of a terrorist organization and some have been sent to prison.
-For example, journalist Hayri Tunc was given two years in prison for tweets, Facebook posts and YouTube videos deemed terrorist propaganda and abetting and glorifying criminal acts.
+For example, journalist Hayri Tunc was given two years in prison for tweets, Facebook posts and YouTube videos deemed as terrorist propaganda and abetting and glorifying criminal acts.

 University student Gizem Yerik was sentenced to four years and eight months in prison for insulting the president and spreading terrorist propaganda on Twitter.
 Many people have had criminal complaints filed against them for insulting President Erdogan, so you should be careful what you post online.

 Privacy and Surveillance in Turkey